zicat/tributary/doc/tributary_design_guide.md

 # Tributary Design Guide

-In this section, the design of key roles is introduced.
+In this section, introduction to the design of several important roles.

 ## Channel

-The channel in the tributary is designed as a streaming to append records and take records repeatedly to multi sinks.
+In tributary, the channel is designed as a data stream that supports appending data and multiple sinks for isolated record reading.

-It is also supported the transaction operation helping sinks promise to consume records and send external system successfully at least once.
+At the same time, it also supports transaction operations to assist sinks in consuming data and delivering it successfully to external systems at least once.

 In [Tributary Channel Module](../tributary-channel), the interface of [Channel](../tributary-channel/tributary-channel-base/src/main/java/org/zicat/tributary/channel/Channel.java) is